 Ducks grow so fast.
 If you have raised chicks, you won’t believe the growth rate.
 When we purchased our clearance ducks at Tractor Supply, they would grow so quickly.
 By three weeks, they are ready to move on out!

 Overall I enjoy raising ducks.
 When they are ducklings and contained, they are quite messy with their water.
-Ducks a pretty skittish at first but the more time and energy you put into them, the friendly they become.
-For us, we love watching the ducks in the water.
+Ducks a pretty skittish at first but the more time and energy you put into them, the more friendly they become.
+Us, we love watching the ducks in the water.

 And after having them for almost a year this spring, they have slowly tried to enter our pond!
 By the end of summer, our ducks will realize what a beautiful spot they have been missing out on.